saqibmohammed450/DeepLearningProjects/README.md

 Implementation of the **AlexNet convolutional neural network architecture** for classifying images of cats and dogs.

-The project demonstrates the use of a deep CNN architecture for image classification and covers the complete workflow from image data preparation to model training and evaluation.
+The project demonstrates the application of a CNN architecture to image classification and covers the workflow from image preparation and preprocessing to model training and evaluation.

 **Topics Covered:**